 Our Board is currently composed of eight directors.
-There are three directors whose term of office expires in 2023.
-Upon the recommendation of the Nominating and Corporate Governance Committee, our Board has nominated the three individuals listed in the table below for election as directors at the Annual Meeting.
-If the nominees listed below are elected, they will each hold office until the annual meeting of stockholders in 2026 and until each of their successors has been duly elected and qualified or, if sooner, until the director's resignation or removal.
+There are two directors whose term of office expires in 2024.
+Upon the recommendation of the Nominating and Corporate Governance Committee, our Board has nominated the two individuals listed in the table below for election as directors at the Annual Meeting.
+If the nominees listed below are elected, they will each hold office until the annual meeting of stockholders in 2027 and until each of their successors has been duly elected and qualified or, if sooner, until the director's resignation or removal.
 All nominees are currently serving on our Board and have consented to being named in this proxy statement and to serve if elected.
-It is our policy to encourage directors and nominees for director to attend the Annual Meeting.
-Eight of our nine then-current directors attended our 2022 annual meeting of stockholders.

 The brief biographies below include information, as of the date of this proxy statement, regarding the nominees' principal occupation, business experience and education, along with the particular experience, qualifications, attributes or skills that led the Nominating and Corporate Governance Committee to believe that each director or nominee should serve on the Board.
 There are no family relationships among any of our executive officers or directors.
+There are no arrangements or understandings between us and any director, or nominee for directorship, pursuant to which such person was selected as a director or nominee.